-Most catchers, parents and coaches are aware of the “standard” responsibilities of a catcher including receiving, blocking, throwing, tag plays, force plays, bunt plays, pop ups and retrieving passed balls and wild pitches are some of the immediate roles that most remember, but there are a few that get forgotten.
+Most catchers, parents and coaches are aware of the “standard” responsibilities of a catcher.
+Receiving, blocking, throwing, tag plays, force plays, bunt plays, pop ups and retrieving passed balls and wild pitches are some of the immediate roles that most remember, but there are a few that get forgotten.

 Some that are either forgotten about or at least misunderstood responsibilities are the following: